 We’re not talking about the kind of pain that comes during your period.
 It doesn’t feel like menstrual cramps.
-“You may notice a little twinge of pain during the mid-cycle,” Dr. Dweck describes it.
+“You may notice a little twinge of pain during the mid-cycle,” says Dr. Dweck.
 “It could be on one side or the other of the lower pelvis.”
 She says it’s “fleeting, short-lasting, not severe, but definitely noticeable.”

 This happens because the egg that’s been developing is released from the ovary, along with some fluid.
 It’s believed that the fluid or even some blood that is emitted from the ovary could irritate the lining of your abdominal cavity.
-It’s officially called mittelschmerz (don’t ask us why), and some women feel it more than others, so it may not be a problem at all for you while your friends experience it on a regular basis.
-It’s nothing you need to worry about, so don’t fret, unless of course the pain is so unbearable you can’t go about your day normally.
+This kind of pain is officially called mittelschmerz (don’t ask us why), and some women feel it more than others, so it may not be a problem at all for you, while your friends experience it on a regular basis.
+It’s nothing you need to worry about, so don’t fret, unless of course, the pain is so unbearable you can’t go about your day normally.
 In that case, chat with your doctor ASAP.

 It’s natural to feel super-duper horny at your most fertile point of your cycle.
 Dr. Dweck says it’s “nature’s way of helping you to get pregnant or helping you to avoid pregnancy.”
 If you can’t think of anything else but jumping your partner’s bones, you’re probably ovulating.

 “Basal body temperature does increase just before ovulation,” Dr. Dweck says.
-So if you really need to track your ovulation for pregnancy (or lack thereof) purposes, take your temperature before you roll out of bed to see if it’s a little higher than normal.
+So if you really need to track your ovulation for pregnancy purposes (or lack thereof), take your temperature before you roll out of bed to see if it’s a little higher than normal.
 Then carry on accordingly.